 To date, inflation in China and Hong Kong has not materially affected our results of operations.
-According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2020, 2021 and 2022 were increases of 0.2%, 1.5% and 1.8%, respectively, and according to the Census and Statistics Department of Hong Kong, the year-over-year percent changes in the consumer price index for December 2020, 2021 and 2022 were decrease of 0.7%, increase of 1.6% and increase of 2.0%, respectively.
+According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2021, 2022 and 2023 were increases of 1.5%, 1.8% and a decrease of 0.3%, respectively, and according to the Census and Statistics Department of Hong Kong, the year-over-year percent changes in the consumer price index for December 2021, 2022 and 2023 was a decrease of 1.6%, and increases of 2.0% and 2.4%, respectively.
 Although we have not been materially affected by inflation in the past, we may be affected if China or Hong Kong experiences higher rates of inflation in the future.

-According to the Australian Bureau of Statistics, the year-over-year percent changes in the consumer price index for December 2020, 2021 and 2022 were increases of 0.8%, 2.8% and 8.3%, respectively.
+According to the Australian Bureau of Statistics, the year-over-year percent changes in the consumer price index for December 2021, 2022 and 2023 were increases of 2.8%, 8.3% and 4.1%, respectively.
 The inflation increment has led to a significant increase in our overseas business personnel recruitment and raw material procurement costs.
 If we are unable to pass on the increase in production costs to our customers, our profitability may decline, and our operating results may be significantly adversely affected by continued rising inflation.